Autocratic Leadership Advantages And Disadvantages

 You have to be clear under which certain dollar value you won’t be negotiating further.

-And, make your stance firm because that’s how effectively negotiation works otherwise it is most likely to not go in your favor.
+And make your stance firm because that’s how effectively negotiation works; otherwise, it is most likely not to go in your favor.

-Autocratic leadership in this case has a stronger stance in negotiation demonstrating strength and confidence.
+Autocratic leadership, in this case, has a stronger stance in negotiation, demonstrating strength and confidence.

 So it is not some guy throwing numbers randomly and swaying as the wind blows.
-They are a dedicated firm with their negotiation skills and get what exactly they want.
+They are a dedicated firm with negotiation skills and get what exactly they want.

 Boost Productivity